Creative Commons license: GateHouse Media, Inc. v. That's Great News, LLC

-On June 30, 2010, GateHouse Media filed a lawsuit against That's Great News.
+On June 30, 2010, GateHouse Media filed a lawsuit against That is Great News, LLC.
 GateHouse Media owns a number of local newspapers, including Rockford Register Star, which is based in Rockford, Illinois.
-That's Great News makes plaques out of newspaper articles and sells them to the people featured in the articles.
-GateHouse sued That's Great News for copyright infringement and breach of contract.
-GateHouse claimed that TGN violated the non-commercial and no-derivative works restrictions on GateHouse Creative Commons licensed work when TGN published the material on its website.
-The case was settled on August 17, 2010, though the settlement was not made public.
+That is Great News makes plaques out of newspaper articles and sells them to the people featured in the articles.
+GateHouse sued That is Great News for copyright infringement and breach of contract.
+GateHouse claimed that That is Great News violated the non-commercial and no-derivative works restrictions on GateHouse Creative Commons licensed work when they published the material on their website.
+The case was settled on August 17, 2010, though the terms of the settlement were not made public.

 Drauglis v.
 Kappa Map Group, LLC

-The plaintiff was photographer Art Drauglis, who uploaded several pictures to the photo-sharing website Flickr using Creative Commons Attribution-ShareAlike 2.0 Generic License (CC BY-SA), including one entitled "Swain's Lock, Montgomery Co., MD.".
-The defendant was Kappa Map Group, a map-making company, which downloaded the image and used it in a compilation entitled "Montgomery Co.
-Maryland Street Atlas".
-Though there was nothing on the cover that indicated the origin of the picture, the text "Photo: Swain's Lock, Montgomery Co., MD Photographer: Carly Lesser & Art Drauglis, Creative Commoms [sic], CC-BY-SA-2.0" appeared at the bottom of the back cover.
+In 2007, photographer Art Drauglis uploaded several pictures to the photo-sharing website Flickr, giving them the Creative Commons Attribution-ShareAlike 2.0 Generic License (CC BY-SA).
+One photo, titled "Swain's Lock, Montgomery Co., MD.", was downloaded by Kappa Map Group, a map-making company, and published in 2012 on the front cover of Montgomery Co.
+Maryland Street Atlas.
+The text "Photo: Swain's Lock, Montgomery Co., MD Photographer: Carly Lesser & Art Drauglis, Creative Commoms [sic], CC-BY-SA-2.0" was placed on the back cover, but nothing on the front indicated authorship.

-The validity of the CC BY-SA 2.0 as a license was not in dispute.
-The CC BY-SA 2.0 requires that the licensee to use nothing less restrictive than the CC BY-SA 2.0 terms.
+The validity of CC BY-SA 2.0 as a license was not in dispute.
+CC BY-SA 2.0 requires that the licensee use nothing less restrictive than the CC BY-SA 2.0 terms.
 The atlas was sold commercially and not for free reuse by others.
 The dispute was whether Drauglis' license terms that would apply to "derivative works" applied to the entire atlas.
 Drauglis sued the defendants in June 2014 for copyright infringement and license breach, seeking declaratory and injunctive relief, damages, fees, and costs.
 Drauglis asserted, among other things, that Kappa Map Group "exceeded the scope of the License because defendant did not publish the Atlas under a license with the same or similar terms as those under which the Photograph was originally licensed."
 The judge dismissed the case on that count, ruling that the atlas was not a derivative work of the photograph in the sense of the license, but rather a collective work.
 Since the atlas was not a derivative work of the photograph, Kappa Map Group did not need to license the entire atlas under the CC BY-SA 2.0 license.
 The judge also determined that the work had been properly attributed.

-In particular, the judge determined that it was sufficient to credit the author of the photo as prominently as authors of similar authorship (such as the authors of individual maps contained in the book) and that the name "CC-BY-SA-2.0" is sufficiently precise to locate the correct license on the internet and can be considered a valid URI of the license.
+In particular, the judge determined that it was sufficient to credit the author of the photo as prominently as authors of similar authorship (such as the authors of individual maps contained in the book) and that the name "CC-BY-SA-2.0" is sufficiently precise to locate the correct license on the internet and can be considered a valid identifier for the license.